 Once you’ve run the test and had a chance to look at the results, make sure to look back and consider areas in which you can improve the methodology for next time.
 In addition, make sure to actually use the feedback you get from customers — after all, that’s the entire point of the customer survey in the first place!

 Knowing what your customer think is a crucial piece of the puzzle.
-To fill in more of the customer service pieces, contact us today about our outsourced customer support call center solutions.
+To fill in more of the customer service pieces, contact us today about our outsourced customer support answering and virtual receptionist services.